 Tristan Jones, artist of 'ALIENS: Defiance'

-There was this guy that asked me to draw him (which is usually an immediate no from me on the spot at conventions), but as Jack Skellington... as a Ghostbuster, busting the ghost of the guy's mother (who he had a photo of) from Jack's reindeer sleigh.
+There was this guy that asked me to draw him, which is usually an immediate no from me on the spot at conventions, but as Jack Skellington (whatever that meant, I assumed it meant drawing Jack slightly heavier set and with this dude's hair) as a Ghostbuster, busting the ghost of his mother (who he had a photo of) from Jack's reindeer sleigh.

-Another time, a guy wanted himself basically blowing his load on Janine's tits (from Ghostbusters).
+Another time saw a guy (and these sorts of "sexy ones" are relatively common) wanted himself basically blowing his load on Janine's tits (from Ghostbusters).
 Except by "load" he wanted me to draw him in cosplay with one of those slime blowers from Ghostbusters 2, doing a rocker salute with one hand and Janine loving it.

 I kind of deliberately avoid weird shit.
 Working in comics is weird enough.